internetstandards/Internet.nl/documentation/Operational Changes.md

 service internetnl-unbound restart

 # Single:
-for i in $(ls -1 /etc/systemd/system/internetnl-single*.service); do systemctl restart `basename $i`; done for i in $(ls -1 /etc/systemd/system/internetnl-batch*.service); do systemctl disable `basename $i`; done
+for i in $(ls -1 /etc/systemd/system/internetnl-single*.service); do systemctl enable `basename $i`; done for i in $(ls -1 /etc/systemd/system/internetnl-single*.service); do systemctl restart `basename $i`; done for i in $(ls -1 /etc/systemd/system/internetnl-batch*.service); do systemctl disable `basename $i`; done

 # Batch:
-for i in $(ls -1 /etc/systemd/system/internetnl-batch*.service); do systemctl restart `basename $i`; done for i in $(ls -1 /etc/systemd/system/internetnl-single*.service); do systemctl disable `basename $i`; done
+for i in $(ls -1 /etc/systemd/system/internetnl-batch*.service); do systemctl enable `basename $i`; done for i in $(ls -1 /etc/systemd/system/internetnl-batch*.service); do systemctl restart `basename $i`; done for i in $(ls -1 /etc/systemd/system/internetnl-single*.service); do systemctl disable `basename $i`; done

 # Verify services are running
+# You should see postgresql, redis-server, rabbitmq-server and various internetnl services, next to standard stuff.
 systemctl list-units --type=service

 # In case services failed to start, you can start debugging using these commands:
 tail -f /opt/internetnl/log/*
 journalctl -xe

-# You should see postgresql, redis-server, rabbitmq-server and various internetnl services, next to standard stuff.
+# If your system runs out of memory, consider reducing the amount of workers in /opt/internetnl/etc/...-celery-workers
+# 10 workers consume about 1 to 2 gigabyte of ram.
+You can do so by stopping the workers service, altering the config
+# file and restarting it again.

 # Done! :)
 ```